alecbcs/awesome-web/README.md

 # Awesome Web
-A human curated collection of websites and internet organization prioritizing people over profits.
+A human curated collection of websites and internet organizations prioritizing people over profits.

 ## Table of Contents